Rhyl1/Basra/README.md

 - Stackedit.io - was used to compose readme.md file

 ## Testing
--While construction the website the initial responsiveness was tested within the Gitpod IDE, that links to the Google Chrome browser, where developement tools were used.
+- While constructing the website, the initial responsiveness was tested within the Gitpod IDE, which links to the Google Chrome browser, where development tools were used.
+- After this, Am I responsive was used to test responsiveness.

 ## Deployment